purien/CanProbe/README.md

 - filter CanId1...CanIdn CrLf, set a list of CANId filters
 - mask  mask1...maskn CrLf, set a list of filter masks
 - can CanId Len Data CrLf, send a CAN packet
-- iso CanIdReq CanIdResp Len Data CrlF, send an ISO-TP packet (in Iddle mode only)
+- iso CanIdReq CanIdResp Len Data CrLf, send an ISO-TP packet (in Iddle mode only)